 Newsom signs statewide eviction moratorium due to coronavirus

-LOS ANGELES (CNS) - During a visit to Los Angeles to get updates on anti-coronavirus efforts, Gov. Gavin Newsom today announced the signing of an executive order barring eviction of renters affected by the virus.
+During a visit to Los Angeles to get updates on anti-coronavirus efforts, Gov. Gavin Newsom announced the signing of an executive order barring eviction of renters affected by the virus.

 Newsom had earlier authorized local jurisdictions to take such actions, but his order now codifies the renter protection statewide.
-During a news conference at the Port of Los Angeles, Newsom noted that only about 30 jurisdictions -- including Los Angeles -- had moved forward on protections for renters, so he opted to move forward with the statewide order.
+During a news conference at the Port of Los Angeles, Newsom said that only about 30 jurisdictions – including Los Angeles – had moved forward on protections for renters, so he opted to move forward with the statewide order.

+The order, which will be in place through May, prevents landlords from evicting tenants for nonpayment of rent and prohibits the enforcement of eviction orders by law enforcement.

+Under the measure, tenants must give written notice no more than seven days after rent is due that they are unable to pay all or part of the rent due to the impacts of coronavirus, according to the governor’s office.
+Tenants would be required to have documentation, although it would not have to be submitted to landlords.

 Reader Comments